We're available 24/7. Call us at (612) 444-5020.

 In Minnesota, drug possession is a serious criminal offense.
-Since drug crimes are dealt with at both the state and federal level, penalties can range in severity.
+Since drug crimes are dealt with at the state and federal levels, penalties can range in severity.
 A conviction may result in jail or prison time and fines.
-If you have been accused of drug possession, it is crucial that you contact a Minneapolis drug crime attorney immediately who can help fight your charges and protect your rights.
+If you have been accused of drug possession, you must immediately contact a Minneapolis drug crime attorney, who can help fight your charges and protect your rights.

-In the state of Minnesota, first degree drug possession is a felony offense.
-If you are convicted of this crime, you could be sentenced to a maximum of 30 years in prison and fined up to $1 million.
+In the state of Minnesota, first-degree drug possession is a felony offense.
+If you are convicted of this crime, you could be sentenced to 30 years in prison and fined up to $1 million.